This page about low carb diet success, what do you can do to maintain your ideal weight, was last reviewed or updated on 18 July 2016

 However, the new amount may not be many more than you ate to lose it.
 For example, in my case I‘ll start putting on weight again at around 80-90 net carbs daily.
 I suspect that is quite a low number and it means of course I can put on weight again quite easily, without paying careful attention.
 You may discover a higher number.
 I hope you do.

-But don’t imagine you can eat 200 grams (around 7 ounces) of carbs daily without gaining weight again.
-That is not likely.
+But don’t imagine you can eat 200 grams (around 7 ounces) of carbs - that is of carbs, not 200 grams of the food they are in - daily without gaining weight again.

 MORE LOW CARB DIET TIPS - NO GOING BACK

 How careful do you have to be?
 The longer you have been on your diet – it might be over 2 tears - the weaker your memory of your former eating habits.
 That makes it less likely you will return to your previous weight gaining regimen.
 Or, if you were not on a diet very long to lose weight, - a few months for example - the memory of former habits will be strong and therefore those habits will be more compelling.
 So ask yourself how long you were, as it were, “away.”
 That could tell you how careful you must be and how strong your former memories are.

 FOODS) BREEDS A DESIRE FOR MORE

 An increased appetite forbread or other carbs.
 Be very careful of this.
 It is quite likely you reduced carbs partly by eating less bread, or you cut it out completely.
 If you are like me, eating bread again will make you want to eat still more bread.
 Once you start eating more bread this adjustment will not happen quickly.
 It is a slow process maybe taking a week or so before you crave a bit more bread.
 Or your carb craving may be for some other carb rich food likely to be flour based.